CUAutoDrone/cuautodrone.github.io/src/3~Projects/1~MNIST_Digit_Classification/5~PyTorch.md

 You probably remember numpy arrays from the 'Getting Started With Modules Section.'
 Tensors, a basic data structure used in PyTorch, are similar to arrays!

 Tensors are important because we can use them to represent our model's inputs, outputs, and parameters.
-It is important to note that tenosrs are not mutable, like numpy arrays are.
+It is important to note that tensors are not mutable, like numpy arrays are.
 In addition, tensors are a preferred alternative to numpy arrays when working with machine learning because they have support for accelerators like GPU & TPUs.

 Tensors can be created from data, numpy arrays, and other tensors.
 A few examples are listed below: